bcgov/automated-testing/tool-guidance/recipes/README.md

 # Recipes

+Cypress itself has excellent documentation on the tool, but it can be slightly overwhelming at first.
+The approach here is to get you up and running quickly and once you are getting more familiar with the tool, it is highly recommended that you explore: https://docs.cypress.io

+When appropriate we'll include Cypress documentation links for further study.

 The following is a list of activities to get you up and running with Cypress E2E testing.

 ## Install Cypress